blacksun1/snpt/README.md

 ## Uninstalling snpt

-First run `snpt sync -h` to find the location of snpt's config file.
+First run `snpt` to find the location of snpt's config file.

 Once you have deleted the config file you can uninstall snpt by running: